-- 3. Where the EU Centre considers that there are reasonsable grounds for the EU Centre to consider that the a report is not manifestly unfounded, it shall forward the report, together with any additional relevant information available to it, to Europol and to the competent law enforcement authority or authorities of the Member State likely to have jurisdiction to investigate or prosecute the potential child sexual abuse to which the report relates. - Where that competent law enforcement authority or those competent law enforcement authorities cannot be determined with sufficient certainty, the EU Centre shall forward the report, together with any additional relevant information available to it, to Europol, for further analysis and subsequent referral by Europol to the competent law enforcement authority or authorities. - 4.
-Where a provider that submitted the report has indicated that the report requires urgent action, the EU Centre shall assess and process that report as a matter of priority and, where it forwards the report in accordance with paragraph 3 and it considers that the report requires urgent action, shall ensure that the forwarded report is marked as such. - The EU Centre shall perform the assessment and processing referred to in paragraphs 1, 2 and 3 of this Article as a matter of priority in respect of reports submitted in accordance with Article 13(2), first subparagraph.
-In particular, where there are reasonsable grounds for the EU Centre to consider that the report is founded and that there is likely to be an imminent threat to the life or safety of a child including when the report indicates ongoing abuse, it shall immediately forward the report in accordance with paragraph 3, marking it as requiring urgent action.
+Where that competent law enforcement authority or those competent law enforcement authorities cannot be determined with sufficient certainty, the EU Centre shall forward the report, together with any additional relevant information available to it, to Europol, for further analysis and subsequent referral by Europol to the competent law enforcement authority or authorities.

+4. Where a provider that submitted the report has indicated that the report requires urgent action, the EU Centre shall assess and process that report as a matter of priority and, where it forwards the report in accordance with paragraph 3 and it considers that the report requires urgent action, shall ensure that the forwarded report is marked as such.

+The EU Centre shall perform the assessment and processing referred to in paragraphs 1, 2 and 3 of this Article as a matter of priority in respect of reports submitted in accordance with Article 13(2), first subparagraph.
+In particular, where there are reasonable grounds for the EU Centre to consider that the report is founded and that there is likely to be an imminent threat to the life or safety of a child including when the report indicates ongoing abuse, it shall immediately forward the report in accordance with paragraph 3, marking it as requiring urgent action.

-Where the EU Centre considers, in respect of a report submitted in accordance with Article 13(2), first subparagraph, that there is not likely to be an imminent threat to the life of a child including when the report does not indicate ongoing abuse, it shall indicate that when forwarding the report in accordance with paragraph 3 and it shall also inform the provider that submitted the report and the competent authority, specifying in all cases the reasons why it considers that there is not likely to be an imminent threat to the life of a child.
+In other cases, Where the EU Centre considers, in respect of a report submitted in accordance with Article 13(2), first subparagraph, that there is not likely to be an imminent threat to the life of a child including when the report does not indicate ongoing abuse, it shall forward indicate that when forwarding the report in accordance with paragraph 3 without such marking and it shall also inform the provider that submitted the report and the competent authority, indicating specifying in all cases the outcome of the assessment and the reasons explaining that outcome why it considers that there is not likely to be an imminent threat to the life of a child.
+62